adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 # Persistent Voting

-- Resource voting system
+- resource voting system
-- Voters *move around* "weights" instead of *spending* "credits"
+- voters *move around* "weights" instead of *spending* "credits"
-- Voters can move around their weights at any time
+- voters can move around their weights at any time
-- Candidates can enter or exit an election at any time
+- candidates can enter or exit an election at any time
-- Current winner is determined by who has the most weights
+- current winner is determined by who has the most weights

 ---